 In some majors, not all ROTC courses may be applied toward a bachelor's degree.
 Students should consult their approved major checksheet for specific information on which courses will count toward their degree.

-Re-examinations are available only for students who are candidates for degree in the specific term.
+Re-examination of one final exam is available only for students who are candidates for degree in the same term as the final exam.

 After a term is over, a re-examination in one course in which the final grade earned is C- or below may be authorized if the student was enrolled in the course during the final term of his or her senior year and if a satisfactory re-examination in the course will qualify the student for graduation.
 The student must make the re-examination request to the dean and must complete the exam as soon as possible after the first examination.